Jinhong19/cs326-final-iota/docs/final.md

 ## Division of Labor:
 Jinhong Gan: Implemented incoming order page and login(index.html) page, set up server and database, worked with mongodb atlas, implemented read, update, and create order functionalities, worked on rendering restaurant menu.

+Dongwei Wu: : Implemented sign-up.html and checkout.html pages, implemented readRestaurant on restaurant.ts and CRUD function for when creating an order.
+Created restaurant mongoDB collection for application to use and implemented findOneRestaurant function.

 Rudra Guin: Worked on update order basic functionality, created and modified mongoDB collection documents, and assisted for rendering menu code.

+*Note: The Commits number and line changes under my username are not accurate because I had an username issue and I had change my username from 'Donny Wu' to 'DonnyWu'.
+So commits under 'Donny Wu' are not being counted towards my new Username 'DonnyWu'.
+Please refer to Commit history to see previous commit made by Username 'Donny Wu'.
+Thank you. - Dongwei Wu

-Note: For some reason, whenever I modified a document, it showed that I would delete the document and then add it again.
+*Note: For some reason, whenever I modified a document, it showed that I would delete the document and then add it again.
 Git blame does not reflect the contribution for some files.
 Please look at Git History (--Rudra).

 ## Conclusion: